 However, they are great options to use as natural carnivorous supplements.
 You’ll need to ask your butcher about getting some, and it might help to find one who kills his own animals.

-If you’re looking for more ideas about eating the types of animal foods that are less commonly used, then I recommend checking out Shawn Baker’s and Paul Sorbo’s podcasts and online resources.
+If you’re looking for more advice about eating the types of animal foods that are less commonly used, then I recommend checking out Shawn Baker’s and Paul Sorbo’s podcasts and online resources.

 Yes, the carnivore diet will put you in ketosis within 5 to 10 days on average.
 Similar to the ketogenic diet, a carnivore lifestyle choice will practically eliminate all carb intake with your body becoming reliant on fat and protein for energy.